fbpx

 Relax Your Muscles at Alba Thermal Springs & Spa

 Alba Thermal Springs & Spa is an oasis dedicated to sustainability and eco-friendly practices while encouraging you to relax surrounded by the beauty of Australia.
-The geothermal water from which the spa draws its magic is sourced from a natural, underground spring that is full of natural minerals.
+The spa draws its magic from the geothermal water sourced from a natural, underground spring that is full of natural minerals.
 It is then circulated through a treatment facility to ensure the long-term sustainability of this natural wonder in the process.
 Alba sets itself apart as a luxurious, thermal spa experience in Victoria.

 You’ll find 30 pools, varying from geothermal springs and rain pools to herbal-infused botanical pools and private rooftop salt and geothermal pools.
 Book spa treatments and packages with services like massages, facials, mineral clay wraps, hot stone massages, Vichy showers, steam suites, and guided meditation.

-After relaxing your exterior body, treat your tummy to a fresh, delicious meal at Thyme, which is dedicated to serving dishes made with locally sourced and seasonal ingredients.
+After relaxing your exterior body, treat your tummy to a fresh, delicious meal at Thyme.
+The restaurant dedicates itself to serving dishes made with locally sourced and seasonal ingredients.
 Indulge in coffee, herbal teas like lemongrass and strawberry, cold-pressed juices, cocktails, and a wine list featuring local creations.

 If you’re looking for multiple options, check out our review of more amazing day spas and bath houses around Melbourne.